 Invention: The Spork

-Most of us take for granted the convenience of grabbing one plastic utensil that can be alternately used to scoop up our mashed potatoes, or hold to down our chicken while we carve off a slice.
-For that we have to thank the genius of one Edmund Spork, a low-level scientist in the research department at Kentucky Fried Chicken.
+Most of us take for granted the convenience of grabbing one plastic utensil that can be alternately used to scoop up our mashed potatoes or hold down our chicken while we carve off a slice.
+For that, we have to thank the genius of one Edmund Spork, a low-level scientist in the research department at Kentucky Fried Chicken.

 While others in the so-called “Fat Fryer” were analyzing the Colonel’s secret ingredients, or looking for ways to produce mashed potatoes without potatoes, a technique that was ultimately perfected, Spork was responding to a memo from the accounting office.
 It was late December, and the employees at Kentucky Fried Chicken had lost their holiday bonuses, in part due to the high overhead costs associated with running a franchise operation.
 The memo asked employees to suggest ways in which restaurants could hold down their SKUs and reduce the company’s burgeoning distribution costs.